 Our implementation of motion blur and depth-of-field needs to render primitives multiple times.
-Although this always gives accurate rendering results for arbitrary motions, the computation is expensive, especially for scenes with complex shaders and many light sources.
+Although this always gives accurate rendering results for arbitrary motions, the computation is expensive.
 In the future, we are interested in investigating methods to shade moving primitives only at the start of their motion as described in [Apodaca 2000].